adityamathur456/adityamathur456/README.md

 ## Welcome to my GitHub profile!

-I'm a passionate **Software Engineer** and **AI/ML Engineer** dedicated to building scalable systems and intelligent solutions that solve real-world problems.
+I'm Aditya Mathur a passionate **Software Engineer** and **AI/ML Engineer** dedicated to building scalable systems and intelligent solutions that solve real-world problems.

 ---